Nurses Run for Heart Kids in Baltimore Running Festival

 On Oct.
 12, 17 nurses and friends of the Pediatric Intensive Care Unit (PICU) will be running in the Baltimore Running Festival to raise money for the University of Maryland Children’s Heart Program.
 When people ask us why we run, there’s one easy answer.
 We run for patients like Brandon Kerrigan and all of the heart kids that we care for everyday.

 When Brandon celebrated his 15th birthday on Aug.
 16, no one had any idea that two days later he would be fighting for his life.
 Brandon was diagnosed with dilated cardiomyopathy and went into cardiac arrest while being flown from Easton to the University of Maryland Children’s Hospital.
 Once Brandon was stabilized, his family was told that he would need a heart transplant.
 Since his arrival to the PICU, Brandon has been determined to get strong while he waits for his heart.
 He charms the nurses and staff with his bright smile and Nerf guns, just trying to be a normal 15-year-old, while cooped up in the hospital.
-You can see how charming he is in this picture of us with him at the bottom of our team page.

 Continue reading this story on the UMMC blog.